rangeo/EdgeML/README.md

 ## Edge Machine Learning

-This repository provides code for machine learning algorithms for edge devices.
+This repository provides code for machine learning algorithms for edge devices, mostly modelled to predeict energy patterns.

 Machine learning models for edge devices need to have a small footprint in terms of storage, prediction latency and energy.
 One example of a ubiquitous real-world application where such models are desirable is resource-scarce devices and sensors in the Internet of Things (IoT) setting.
 Making real-time predictions locally on IoT devices without connecting to the cloud requires models that fit in a few kilobytes.